maidsafe/temp_safe_network/safe-cli/README.md

 Before we can create an account (or login) we need either a `SAFE Vault` running locally, or the configuration file to connect to a remote vault/network in the right place.
 Please refer to the [Networks section](#networks) in this guide if you need help to set this up.

-Once you made sure we have a vault running locally or set up the system for a remote network, you can proceed with the next steps.
+Once you have made sure you have a vault running locally, or have the connection file for a remote vault/network in place, you can proceed with the next steps.

 #### Auth create-acc